ataboadanunez/meiga/README.md

 0001 +4.46898e-05 -3.83559e-05 +1.19358e-04 +5.39763e+00 -4.13637e+03 +9.54657e+02 00000003 0703 +1.47967e+02 +52.981 -063.175
 0001 +2.24420e-03 -3.83343e-03 +3.06014e-03 +8.78293e+02 -4.82531e+03 +9.54113e+02 00000003 0703 +1.47967e+02 +52.981 -063.175
 ```
 where particles are given by their [CORSIKA](https://www.iap.kit.edu/corsika/) ID, and the momentum is given in units of GeV.
 This is the information needed by Meiga to know which particle and how to propagate it (energy and direction).
-The `FillParticleVector` function loads this information in the `Particle` vector.

 ### The EcoMug input

+One of the original purposes of the Meiga framework was to perform simulations for Muography.
+For this reason, we have incorporated the [EcoMug](https://github.com/dr4kan/EcoMug/tree/main) library to generate samples of atmospheric muons without the need of an input file.
+It is a simple header file included in the `Utilities` and its functions for generating the muon energy and position distributions are properly integrated within the framework.

 # Example Applications